dtl184/IRL_ASP_Baseline/README.md

 where $\tau_\text{exp}$ is an observed expert trajectory.

 ### 3. Symbolic Induction
-Once a candidate $c^*$ is identified, we  We use **ILASP** to find a hypothesis $H$ that explains why the candidate is a violation while the expert's moves are not:
+Once a candidate $c^*$ is identified, we  We use **ILASP** to find a hypothesis $H$ that explains why the candidate is a violation while the expert's moves are not.
+ILASP uses the language bias that sets the structure of the constraint.
+The head of the generated rule is `violation` and the body predicates `moving_disk(X)`, `disk_below(X)`, and `smaller(X, Y)`.
+ILASP generates constraints $H$ that, with background knowledge $B$, satisfies the following:

 $$B \cup H \models E^+ \quad \text{and} \quad B \cup H \not\models E^-$$

+In other words, the constraints must be true for all positive violation examples and false for all negative violation examples.
+ILASP may generate multiple rules, it selects the simplest rule out all candidates (the rule with the fewest number of literals in the body).

 ### 4. Results
-Through this iterative process, the framework successfully induces the physical law of the Tower of Hanoi:

-**Learned Rule:**
+We generated 26 trajectories of solving Towers of Hanoi with three disks and three pegs.
+The three disks are labeled 1, 2, and 3.
+Disk 1 is smaller than disk 2 which is smaller than disk 3.
+After a single iteration of IRL and ILASP, the following constraint was discovered:

 `violation :- moving_disk(V1), disk_below(V2), smaller(V2, V1).`

-This rule generalizes across all 162 possible transitions, effectively "pruning" the MDP to match the physical constraints of the real world.